Authentic Irish Brown Bread Recipe (soda bread)

 The nutrition information provided has been estimated by an online nutrition calculator and is not a substitute for a professional nutritionist’s advice.Nutrition

-This post was written in 2018 and most recently updated in February 2025 to add greater detail and additional tips to the introduction.
+This post was written in 2018 and most recently updated in February 2026 with instruction clarification and a new introduction.

 Made this last night.
 It was a hit!.
 Yep, it was that good!